10 Money Goals For The New Year

 - Create a budget and stick to it.
 Know where your money is going.
 Look at your last few months of bank and credit card statements to use as a guide.
 Eliminate unnecessary expenditures, set a savings goal, and follow through.

 - Start building good credit.
 Establishing credit is important for everyone.
-Good credit will get you approved for loans and help you save by securing better rates.
+Good credit can improve your loan approval odds, help you save by securing better rates, and much more.

 - Contribute to your retirement plan.
 The earlier you save, the more time your money has to earn compound interest and the less obligated you are to save in the future.